JoshGardener13/Josh-Gardener---COM5012-Smart-Library-Management-System/README.md

 To run the file:
 Download the file, don’t rely on View raw.
-If Windows shows SmartScreen, click More info -> Run anyway.
+If Windows shows SmartScreen, click More info then click Run anyway.